Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers

 \section{Introduction}

-Complex machine learning predictors, such as deep neural networks (DNNs), have become indispensable components of many modern AI systems owing to their remarkable predictive accuracy.
-Together with high predictive accuracy, it has been crucial in AI systems in medical diagnostics~\cite{Holzinger2017-yt}, autonomous driving~\cite{Omeiza2022-ud}, cybersecurity~\cite{Capuano2022-sc}, e-commerce~\cite{10.1561/1500000066}, etc., to explain the rationale of the predictor's behaviors so that users can trust the AI system.
-Such explanations are also helpful for researchers and developers to identify flaws caused by biases in training datasets~\cite{Van_Stein2023-yl} and errors in implementation and modeling~\cite{lertvittayakumjorn-toni-2021-explanation}.
+Complex machine learning predictors, such as deep neural networks (DNNs), have become indispensable components of many modern AI systems because of their remarkable predictive accuracy.
+In addition to having high predictive accuracy, it has been crucial in AI systems for medical diagnostics~\parencite{Holzinger2017-yt}, autonomous driving~\parencite{Omeiza2022-ud}, cybersecurity~\parencite{Capuano2022-sc}, e-commerce~\parencite{10.1561/1500000066}, etc., to explain the rationale for the predictor's behavior so that users can trust the AI system.
+Such explanations also help researchers and developers to identify flaws caused by biases in training datasets~\parencite{Van_Stein2023-yl} and the errors in implementation and modeling~\parencite{lertvittayakumjorn-toni-2021-explanation}.

-For understanding the behaviors of the predictors, it is crucial to know what features are essential to individual predictions produced by the predictor and to what extent.
+To understand the behavior of a predictor, it is crucial to know what features are essential to the individual predictions produced by the predictor and to what extent they are essential.
 To obtain the explanations, researchers and practitioners rely on post-hoc explainers or use inherently interpretable predictors instead of opaque predictors.
-Popular post-hoc explainers are local interpretable model-agnostic explanations (LIME)~\cite{ribeiro2016should}, kernel Shapley additive explanations (KernelSHAP)~\cite{Lundberg2017-ii}, and gradient-weighted class activation mapping (Grad-CAM)~\cite{Selvaraju2020-fx}.
-An advantage of using such post-hoc explainers is that they can focus on developing predictors achieving the highest accuracy because the post-hoc explainers require little constraint for the architecture of the predictors.
-Inherently interpretable predictors make predictions and produce explanations for the predictions in a single model.
-Those include classical models, such as generalized additive models~\cite{10.2307/2245459}, to recent DNN-based models~\cite{alvarez2018towards}.
+Popular post-hoc explainers include local interpretable model-agnostic explanations (LIME)~\parencite{ribeiro2016should}, kernel Shapley additive explanations (KernelSHAP)~\parencite{Lundberg2017-ii}, and gradient-weighted class activation mapping (Grad-CAM)~\parencite{Selvaraju2020-fx}.
+One advantage of using such post-hoc explainers is that they can focus on developing predictors that achieve the highest accuracy because they place few constraints on the architecture of the predictors.
+Inherently interpretable predictors make predictions and offer explanations for those predictions in a single model.
+These include classical models, such as generalized additive models~\parencite{10.2307/2245459} and recent DNN-based models~\parencite{alvarez2018towards}.